andrasq/qlogger/README.md

 logger; each line is guaranteed to be logged in its entirety.

-If the optional dependency `fs-ext` is present, files writes will be mutexed to ensure that concurrent writes do not overwrite each other.
+If the optional dependency `fs-ext` is present, files writes will be mutexed to ensure that concurrent writes will each be appended atomically.

 And it's nice and fast.
 On my system I get 1450k 200 byte lines per second saved to a shared logfile under LOCK_EX mutex